Danack/Console/doc/source/migratingFromSymfonyConsole.rst

 -------------

-You don't actually have to refactor all the commands by stripping out the executable - you can just change your Command objects to extend '\Danack\Console\Command\SymfonyCommand' which has the two methods required for the Dispatchable interface.
+You don't actually have to refactor all the commands by stripping out the executable - you can just change your Command objects to extend ``Danack\Console\Command\SymfonyCommand`` which has the two methods required for the Dispatchable interface.

 * The getCallable() method returns a closure to the Command's current execute method.